 How Real Feng Shui Works

 Feng Shui studies the natural landscape, cosmic realm and built environment and how they relate to our needs.
-The continuing principle of Feng Shui is the understanding that features in the natural and man-made environment around us, as well as the arrangement of our living space, impact on our overall well being.
-Feng Shui utilises definable patterns of nature, applies classical methods of technical analysis and has traditional tools to optimise the flow of energy in buildings and their close surroundings, to release obstructions, prevent energy drains and minimise adversity.
+The continuing principle of Feng Shui is the understanding that the arrangement of our living space, as well as influential features in the surrounding environment, will impact on our overall well being.
+The orientation of a property, rooms layout, colours, water, natural light and seasonal awareness, will shape your mood, health, relationships and the success of your desired prosperity.
+Feng Shui utilises definable patterns of nature, applies classical methods of technical analysis and has time-proven tools to optimise the flow of energy in buildings and their outside surroundings, to release obstructions, prevent energy depletion and minimise adversity.
 Ultimately Feng Shui aims to help you gain the best out of your life.

 Its Realistic Application

-Imposing unachievable recommendations is not realistic and is improper Feng Shui practice.
+Imposing unachievable recommendations is inconsiderate Feng Shui practice.
 When you have a consultation with us you will never be told your property does not suit you, or advised it is necessary to move home, realign doors or knock down walls; you won’t feel undermined or intimidated.
-On the contrary, it is our intention that your happiness in your property will be increased.
+On the contrary, it is our desired intention that your happiness in your property will be increased.
 For Feng Shui to exert its benefits, a home should resonate harmoniously with its occupants.
 You are the essential part of the process and our Feng Shui recommendations will provide realistic, effective solutions that you can easily manage to accomplish and in keeping with your personal taste and preferences.

-Contrary to what you might have thought, real Feng Shui is not magic or mystery, superstition or religion, and it will not reveal your future.
-It is not about putting the lottery ticket under a money plant, or placing good luck charms, red tassels, flutes, coins and other objects around your home, in your purse or under the floorboards to bring you good luck.
-But they wont do any harm if you like them.
+Contrary to what you might have thought, proper Feng Shui is not magic or mystery, superstition or religion, and it will not reveal your future.
+Nor is it about putting the lottery ticket under a money plant, or placing lucky charms, red tassels, flutes, kitch objects and coins around your home, in your purse or under the floorboards to bring you good luck.
+But if you like them, they cant do you any harm.

-Around thirty-five years ago, a New Age adaptation of Feng Shui was developed in America and given various pre-names such as modern, western, intuitive, life aspirations, bagua, black hat.
-It adopted some of the basic concepts of Feng Shui to underpin its simplistic methods based on wishful thinking, spiritual cures and material acquisition.
+Around thirty-five years ago, a New Age adaptation of Feng Shui was developed in America and given various pre-names such as modern, western, contemporary, intuitive, life aspirations, bagua, black hat.
+It adopted a few of the basic concepts of Feng Shui to underpin its simplistic methods based on wishful thinking, spiritual cures and material acquisition.
 Initially it helped to popularise Feng Shui.
 Sadly though, it has created confusion, trivialised and undermined the true value of Feng Shui.
-How to tell the difference: it is not real Feng Shui when it does not use the accurate magnetic alignment of a building, does not calculate the influence of time periods on a space, instead focuses on personal aspirations and offers magic cures and promises.
+How to quickly tell the difference: it is not real Feng Shui when it does not use the accurate magnetic alignment of a building, does not calculate the influence of various time periods on a space, instead focuses on intention, aspirations and get-rich-quick promises.

 Indian cultural tradition has its own version of harmonious building guidelines called Vastu Shastra, which is based on a similar understanding to Feng Shui.
-We are conversant with this practice and regularly work with Indian clients, usually combining Vastu with Feng Shui with excellent results.
+We are conversant with this practice and work regularly with Indian clients, often combining Vastu and Feng Shui with excellent results.
 For further information see Vastu Consultations.